singhdivyank/JavaScript-projects/Project6/readme.md

 # About

-A modern application that renders Pizza receipes from APIs.
+A modern application that renders Pizza receipes from APIs using Netlify.
 The application allows users to add receipes, bookmark receipes and search a receipe from a search menu.

 # User Interface